zeek/package-manager/doc/package.rst

 For the above example, Bro and BroControl will load any plugins found in the installed package's :file:`plugins/` directory.

-If the `pluginpath` field is not present in :file:`pkg.meta`, it defaults to a directory named :file:`build/` at the top-level of the package.
+If the `pluginpath` field is not present in :file:`bro-pkg.meta`, it defaults to a directory named :file:`build/` at the top-level of the package.
 This is the default location where Bro binary plugins get placed when building them from source code (see `buildcmd`_).